(416) 658-1818free case evaluation 1

 Is it possible to be convicted of mischief for damaging my own property?

-Generally, damaging property that you solely own does not constitute mischief under the Criminal Code — you generally have the right to manage your own property as you see fit.
+Generally, damaging property that you solely own does not constitute mischief under the Criminal Code.
+You generally have the right to manage your own property as you see fit.
 However, if you damage your own property willfully and with intent to defraud, or if doing so creates a risk to public safety, or if the property is jointly owned, you could indeed face mischief charges.
 Additionally, if someone believes they have sole ownership but damages the property under a mistaken belief, they may not be guilty of mischief.